Volenday/lumora-wrapper-component/TEST_SUMMARY.md

-# NovaWrapper Component - Test Implementation Summary
+# LumoraWrapper Component - Test Implementation Summary

 ## Overview

-I have successfully created a comprehensive Jest testing setup for the NovaWrapper component with React Testing Library and MUI integration.
+I have successfully created a comprehensive Jest testing setup for the LumoraWrapper component with React Testing Library and MUI integration.
 The test suite covers all major functionality including rendering, props handling, token refresh logic, responsive behavior, and accessibility.

 ## What Was Accomplished